dsaulsb1/Fraud-Project/README.md

 ### Description of communication protocols
     1. Comminucation for this project will be via a Slack Group Chat.
-    2. Every team member will work in their individual branches and create a pull request which will collectively approved in the slack group chat before a designated member approves the pull request in GitHub
+    2. Every team member will work in their individual branches.
+    3. Team members will create pull requests which will be collectively approved in the slack channel.
-    3. The designated team member will then create a request to push changes to the main branch
+    4. A designated team member will validate the pull request, and merge the request to the main branch.

 ### Results